Skip to content

 The output will include a helpful explanation:

-/* ASQL auto-spine: Gap-filling CTEs were generated to ensure all
+/* ASQL spine: Gap-filling CTEs were generated to ensure all

-expected GROUP BY values appear (even with zero/null aggregates).
+expected time periods appear (even with zero/null aggregates). */

 WITH month_order_date_spine AS (...)